Writing (a paper)

-This page gives advice on writing a paper, meaning a document for publication in a scientific journal (such as Clinical Rehabilitation).
+This page advises on how to write a paper, meaning a document for publication in a scientific journal (such as Clinical Rehabilitation).
 The advice is based on my own experience over about 50 years (I once edited the medical school gazette and even helped with a school newspaper).
 It is also based on 27 years as an editor of a journal, over which time I have read at least 11200 submitted papers, probably many more.
-When giving talks on the topic, I usually use the subtitle, “How to avoid immediate rejection of your paper” because the lack of care or interest that many authors demonstrate suggests they do not want their paper to be accepted.
-And the two main messages I give are, first, know what you want to say, and say no more than is needed to get your message across and, second, at all points consider your reader – the editor, the reviewer, and if you are lucky, a reader who wants to read your paper.
-With this page, there is a downloadable document here.
-Other available sources of help are mentioned within this page.
+When giving talks on the topic, I usually use the subtitle, “How to avoid immediate rejection of your paper“, because the lack of care or interest that many authors demonstrate suggests they do not want their paper to be accepted.
+And the two main messages I give are, first, know what you want to say, and say no more than is needed to get your message across and, second, at all points, consider your reader – the editor, the reviewer, and if you are lucky, a reader who wants to read your paper.
+There is a downloadable document here.
+Other available sources of help are given.

-I failed use of English at school (passed on second attempt), yet I now edit a journal and write extensively.
+I failed the Use of English examination at school (I passed on the second attempt), yet I now edit a journal and write extensively.
 Writing is a skill that needs learning, and it is not (for most people) a naturally present ability.
-Like everything in rehabilitation (and in life), with effort and practice you may improve.
-But, like car drivers who all assume they have above-average driving abilities, many people assume they can write well.
+Like everything in rehabilitation (and in life), with effort and practice, you may improve.
+But, like most car drivers, who typically assume they have above-average driving abilities, many authors believe they can write well.
 My experience as an editor (and as a reader of many work-related documents) is that most people write badly.

-This section of the website is not an academic treatise on writing.
-Instead, it highlights some of the major weaknesses in writing that strike me when reading.
-I have the advantage of being taught well when about 21 years old, learning from being given excellent (but quite strong) feedback, with advice.
-My first article, for a newspaper, had every word, sentence, and paragraph changed by my teacher!
-I will outline here the common problems in papers submitted to Clinical Rehabilitation, and in other documents that I read.
+This section of the website is different from an academic treatise on writing.
+Instead, it highlights some of the significant weaknesses in writing that strike me when reading.
+I have the advantage of being taught well when about 21 years old, learning from being given excellent (but quite strong) feedback with advice.
+My first article, for a newspaper had every word, sentence, and paragraph changed by my teacher!
+I will outline the common problems in papers submitted to Clinical Rehabilitation and other documents I read.

 The most important single piece of advice is to think of your reader.
-At all times consider the person who will be reading what you produce.
-This includes, obviously, the actual content but, when submitting a paper, it also includes other matters such as layout, font size, line spacing, clarity of figures and tables, removing a tracked changes and comments, etc.
+At all times, consider the person who will be reading what you produce.
+This includes, obviously, the actual content.
+Still, submitting a paper also covers other matters such as layout, font size, line spacing, clarity of figures and tables, removing tracked changes and comments, etc.

 Questions to ask yourself are: